FYI-PSA/ImageSudokuSolver/README.md

 > (Your image should still be good quality enough to be able to be recognised.)

 ## Install
-> It is recommended that you create a new virtual environment using Python3.10 as the packages in this project are quite fragile and changing versions often leads to breaking changes in the code.
+> When creating the new virtual environment, you **MUST** be using **Python3.10** as the packages in this project are quite annoyingly fragile and changing versions leads to breaking changes in the code or packages refusing to install.

 Steps:
-1. Make a new **Python3.10** environment and activate it
+1. Make a new **Python3.10** environment and activate it.
+This step differs slightly between Linux and Windows:
+  - **Windows**:
 ```bash
 python -m venv ImageSudokuSolver
 cd ImageSudokuSolver